 Get a smart shower head.

 Smart shower heads are a game-changer for water and energy conservation.
-They monitor your usage, pause water flow while you’re soaping, and can even limit shower duration, curbing those pesky bathroom hoggers.
+They monitor your use, pause water flow while you’re soaping, and can even limit shower duration, curbing those pesky bathroom hoggers.
 With water heating consuming a large part of household energy, these devices are worth considering.

 Get sustainable savings with renewable energy tech.